HEVAWEB/emse-laparo-dashboard/README.rst

 1. Add upstream remote to your git repository ``git remote add upstream https://gitlab.hevaweb.com/web/dashboard-template``.
 You can check that the upstream was properly added with ``git remote -v``
 2. Fetch upstream latest developments ``git fetch upstream``
 3. Merge upstream master on top of your current branch ``git merge upstream/master``
+4. Resolve potential git conflict

-You should do step **3.** on an isolated branch to deal with potentials conflicts.
+You could do step **3.** on an isolated branch in order to deal with potentials conflicts without stress.

 What if my question is not listed here?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~